-With A level results out this week and many graduate schemes opening for 2017/18 it’s time to look ahead for both new & returning students.
+With A level results out soon and many graduate schemes opening for Autumn it’s time to look ahead for both new & returning students.

 If you are starting your First year at University

 It can be an exciting and bewildering time.
 Some of you will have thought long and hard about different courses, universities and career options.
 Many of you won’t.
 Don’t worry too much here’s our top tips.

 - Do push yourself to try different things and meet new people.
 It may feel a little uncomfortable at first, but no-one else will know unless you tell them.

 - Things won’t be the same as at school / college.
 You will need to learn how to do things differently and it might not be obvious.
 ASK FOR HELP – there are support services for just about everything at University so make use of them, the savvy people all do!

 - A degree is more that just a piece of paper it’s about experience, think about what you want to get out of your time at Uni.

 - If you are coming to Manchester pack an umbrella & wellies!

 Use our first year guide to help you explore some of the things you could be doing.